andrewstarritt/andrewstarritt.github.io/README.md

 ## mangle

 mangle is the binary equivalent of ROT13 - it does just enough to fool those pesky e-mail filters.

 [Repository](https://github.com/andrewstarritt/mangle)<br>
 [README.md](https://github.com/andrewstarritt/mangle/blob/master/README.md)

+Suggested usage is to create a tarball file (or zip fike or similar) containing the actual files of iterest, then mangle the tar file before e-mailing.
+This hides files with extensions that e-mail filters look out for, such as .cmd or .bat or even actual executables.
+The receiver should then de-magle the file, then extract the files from the tarball (or unziip the file as appropriate).

 ## kryten